DeskDirector/UserVoice/README.md

 * One topic per issue.
 So other customer can vote and discuss around that topic.
 * Only feature request, not bug report.
 Please report bug to support.
 * Feature request against beta product will be considered afterward.
 If it is related to feedback. please report to support, so we can consider before even released.
-* Please describe reason for any request.
+* Please describe reason for any request or feedback.
 Use [working backwards](https://www.allthingsdistributed.com/2006/11/working_backwards.html) to describe reason.
 Provide reasoning is more important than providing solution.
-Request with good reasoning will be considered before the one only provided solution.
+Request with good reasoning will be easier and faster to process through than the one only provided solution.